kagaminearia/wordle_helper/README.md

 1. Take a screenshot of the wordle game you are struggling with.
 Name your picture as `wordle.png` or anything and save it in the `~/wordle_helper` directory.
 2. Open your terminal and navigate to the `~/wordle_helper` directory.
 Simply type `./wordle_magic` if you named it `wordle.png`, or type `./wordle_magic $NAME_OF_YOUR_IMAGE$` if you named it differently.
 The magic will happen in just seconds!

+__Explanation__

+`characters.pickle`: stores the binary mask of every English character.

+`c_store.pickle`: stores a dictionary of English characters mapping to its binary mask.

+`img_data`: a directory contains images for training, used by `data_collector.py`.

 ### Reference